300 Series: Administration

 Legal Reference (Code of Iowa): §§ 279.8, .21-23A; 281 IAC Ch 12.3(3); Ch 83

-IASB Reference: 303.6
+IASB Reference: 303.06

-303.4 - Associate Superintendent Qualifications, Contract, and Responsibilities
+303.4 - Associate Superintendent: Qualifications, Contract, Responsibilities

-In order to assist the superintendent in carrying out the responsibilities of their office, and at the recommendation of the superintendent, the school board may appoint an associate superintendent of schools who will perform such duties as assigned by the superintendent.
+In order to assist the superintendent in carrying out the responsibilities of their office, and at the recommendation of the superintendent, the board may appoint an associate superintendent of schools who will perform such duties as assigned by the superintendent.

 The associate superintendent must have the following qualifications:

-3. Sufficient educational background and experience to merit recommendation by the superintendent.
+2. Sufficient educational background and experience to merit recommendation by the superintendent.

-The first two years of a contract issued to a newly appointed associate superintendent shall be considered a probationary period.
+The first three years of a contract issued to a newly appointed associate superintendent shall be considered a probationary period.
 The board may waive this period, or the probationary period may be extended for an additional year upon the recommendation of the superintendent.
 In the event of termination of a probationary or non-probationary contract, the board will afford the associate superintendent appropriate due process, including notice by May 15th, as required by law.
 The associate superintendent and board may mutually agree to terminate the administrator’s contract at any time.

 The associate superintendent: